cloud-66-internal/help.cloud66.com/_maestro/the-basics/about-maestro.md

 legacy: false
 tags: ["operations", "docker"]
 permalink: /:collection/:path
+search_description: Maestro is a Complete Solution using Docker &amp; Kubernetes for Building and Managing Containerized Infrastructure, on any Cloud or your own Servers.
+product: Maestro
 ---

 ## What is Maestro?

 Maestro is a service for configuring and managing the infrastructure required to serve and support containerized applications.

 Maestro uses **Docker** and **Kubernetes** for container and application management, but it also supports many of the non-containerized services used by a typical application including components like **databases** and **load-balancers**.

 Maestro is designed as a complete solution - it can manage every aspect of your container infrastructure - but it can also be integrated with other services.

 Maestro is server-agnostic - it supports both physical and virtual servers and both public and private clouds.